 Given the popularity of the Roud 215 version; 77 entries including 6 sound recordings, it’s surprising to find only 8 Roud entries for this one, and just one other sound recording, that by Sally Sloane in Australia (Larrikin LRF 136).

 Sally Sloane (1894-1982) from Lithgow, New South Wales, Australia, sang The Red Barn in a field recording collected by John Meredith that was included in 1983 on her posthumous Larrikin anthology A Garland For Sally.

-Lisa Knapp sang Maria Marten on her 2018 EP The Summer Draws Near (A Branch of May Volume Two).
+Lisa Knapp sang Maria Marten on her 2018 EP The Summer Draws Near (A Branch of May Chapter Two).
 She noted:

 A grisly and unfortunately true story, the ‘Red Barn Murder’ took place in 1827 in Polstead, Suffolk After a somewhat tumultuous relationship Maria and William planned to elope to Ipswich.
 They arranged to meet at a local landmark but Maria was never seen again.
 Maria’s mother was said to have had dreams that her daughter’s body was buried under the barn which is where it was indeed found 11 months later.
 William Corder was brought to trial, found guilty, and hung at Bury St Edmunds in 1828.
 This version is from the singing of Freda Palmer recorded by Mike Yates at her home in Witney, Oxfordshire in 1972.